EJL3/Path_finder/README.md

-# Path_finder
+# Requirements
-A visualization of the A* path finding algorithm.
+pygame

+# Enter space when the points are set.